fenago/machine-learning/lab_guides/lab_2.md

 - Self driving cars: For anything from path planning to controlling the car, reinforcement learning techniques are used.

-2.5 Summary
+## 2.5 Summary

-- There are several types of machine learning, including supervised learning and unsupervised learning.
+• There are several types of machine learning, including supervised learning and unsupervised learning.

-- Supervised learning is used on labelled data, and it is good for making predictions.
+• Supervised learning is used on labelled data, and it is good for making predictions.

-- Unsupervised learning is used on unlabelled data, and it is normally used as a preprocessing step.
+• Unsupervised learning is used on unlabelled data, and it is normally used as a preprocessing step.

-- Two very common types of supervised learning algorithms are called regression and classification. o
+• Two very common types of supervised learning algorithms are called regression and classification.

-o

-Regression models are those in which the answer is any number.
-Classification models are those in which the answer is of a type yes/no. The answer is normally given as a number between 0 and 1, denoting a probability.
+o Regression models are those in which the answer is any number. o Classification models are those in which the answer is of a type yes/no. The answer is normally given as a number between 0 and 1, denoting a probability.

-- Two very common types of unsupervised learning algorithms are clustering and dimensionality reduction.
+• Two very common types of unsupervised learning algorithms are clustering and dimensionality reduction.

-- o

-Clustering is used to group our data into similar clusters, in order to extract

-o

-Dimensionality reduction is a way to simplify our data, by joining certain similar features and losing as little information as possible.
+o Clustering is used to group our data into similar clusters, in order to extract information, or make it easier to handle. o Dimensionality reduction is a way to simplify our data, by joining certain similar features and losing as little information as possible.

-information, or make it easier to handle.

-Reinforcement learning is a type of machine learning used where an agent has to navigate an environment and reach a goal.
-It is extensively used in many cutting edge applications.
+• Reinforcement learning is a type of machine learning used where an agent has to navigate an environment and reach a goal.
+It is extensively used in many cutting edge applications